metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_node_v2_manifest.md

 Optional:

-- `needed` (Attributes) Needed indicates how many IPs out of the above Pool this node requestsfrom the operator.
-The operator runs a reconciliation loop to ensure eachnode always has enough PodCIDRs allocated in each pool to fulfill therequested number of IPs here. (see [below for nested schema](#nestedatt--spec--ipam--pools--requested--needed))
+- `needed` (Attributes) Needed indicates how many IPs out of the above Pool this node requests from the operator.
+The operator runs a reconciliation loop to ensure each node always has enough PodCIDRs allocated in each pool to fulfill the requested number of IPs here. (see [below for nested schema](#nestedatt--spec--ipam--pools--requested--needed))

 <a id="nestedatt--spec--ipam--pools--requested--needed"></a>
 ### Nested Schema for `spec.ipam.pools.requested.needed`

 Optional:

-- `ipv4_addrs` (Number) IPv4Addrs contains the number of requested IPv4 addresses out of a givenpool
+- `ipv4_addrs` (Number) IPv4Addrs contains the number of requested IPv4 addresses out of a given pool
-- `ipv6_addrs` (Number) IPv6Addrs contains the number of requested IPv6 addresses out of a givenpool
+- `ipv6_addrs` (Number) IPv6Addrs contains the number of requested IPv6 addresses out of a given pool